 Orthopedic Shoulder Arthroscopy is a surgical technique to visualise, diagnose and treat problems inside the shoulder joint.
 Small incisions on the skin allow a pencil-sized camera and instruments to address the shoulder pain.
 Arthroscopic surgery allows for early rehabilitation, faster recovery and lesser pain.

-Dr Tawari is a ex-UK consultant and is an fellowship trained Shoulder Arthroscopy surgeon.
+Dr Tawari is a ex-UK consultant and is an fellowship trained Orthopedic Shoulder Arthroscopy surgeon in Mumbai.
 He is an Accredited Sports surgeon from The royal college of surgeon, UK.

 The acromioclavicular joint (ACJ) is a small joint between your collar bone (clavicle) and the part of your shoulder blade (scapula) known as the acromion.

 The causes for pain in the ACJ are as follows:

 - Trauma: Sports injuries and a fall on the shoulder.

 - Osteoarthritis: Mostly seen in adults over the age of 30.